Dr Adriana Mihaela Soaita

 - Laura Disotto, “Innovative methods of customer engagement and their impact on the residents of social housing” (MSc Housing Studies, 2017-8)

 - Yicai Chen, “Different impacts of COVID-19 on housing and people: a mini-systematic review based on Asian Countries” (MSc in City Planning and Real Estate Development)

 - Yichen Bai, “Exploring the Build-to-Rent sector and its potential contribution to fulfilling housing needs: the case of Scotland” (MSc International Real Estate Market, 2018-9)

 I have contributed to:

-- Module "Housing: Policy, Welfare and Markets", BA (Hons) in Social and Public Policy, University of Glasgow (2018 and 2019)
+- Module "Housing: Policy, Welfare and Markets", BA (Hons) in Social and Public Policy, University of Glasgow (2018-2022)

-- Module "Housing, Inequality and Society", MSc/PGD in Housing Studies, University of Glasgow (2018 and 2019)
+- Module "Housing, Inequality and Society", MSc/PGD in Housing Studies, University of Glasgow (2018-2022)

-- Module “Social Policy and Social Risks”, BA in Sociology, Tilburg University (2016)
+- Module "International Real Estate Analysis", MA in Real Estate, Planning and Regeneration, University of Glasgow (2018)Module “Social Policy and Social Risks”, BA in Sociology, Tilburg University (2016)